pawelgrzybek/pawelgrzybek.com/content/posts/2022-05-04-book-review-money.md

 "The Psychology of Money" is an easy-to-follow book consisting of several micro-stories full of educational insights.
 It goes in-depth about the real meaning of wealth, happiness, luck, greed and vanity.
 However, it is not a blueprint for another investing technique, nor it is dense in financial data.

-It wasn't a revolutionary book for me, and that's tine because I didn't expect it to be.
+It wasn't a revolutionary book for me, and that's fine because I didn't expect it to be.
 Nevertheless, It served as a good reminder of critical psychological factors in dealing with money.
 Anecdotes that this book is full of are also helpful to becoming a better human being, not only a finance manager.